jamesliudotcc/wallet-photos/README.md

 #### Dropzone

-This creates an area for the
+This creates an area for dragging and dropping photos, or you click it to bring up an upload dialog.
+It works really well.
+It is also 81% of "my" code.

 ## Routes